• Docs >

 python GRUtopia/grutopia_extension/agents/social_navigation_agent/generate_sn_episodes.py

-# make sure your cudatoolkit version matches you pytorch cuda version
+# make sure your cuda toolkit version matches your pytorch cuda version

 cd grutopia_extension/agents/mobile_manipulation_agent